Exploring Countries Through Travel, Nature and Walking

-We travelled and went on hiking trips our entire life.
-While we can’t walk great hiking trails any more, we’d love to share our travel memories with others.
-Our website is packed with personal travel memories, helpful tips, and photos from the places we’ve walked and loved.
-For us, the joy of a holiday begins with the planning.
-We took it into our own hands and steered clear of resort-style vacations.
-Our trips have taken us to some of the world’s most stunning destinations.
-We walked great hiking trails, saw breathtaking landscapes and fascinating wildlife.
+We have travelled and explored countries throughout our lives, often on foot, discovering landscapes, cultures, and nature along the way.
+While we can no longer walk the great hiking trails we once did, we love sharing our travel memories with others.
+This website is filled with personal experiences, helpful tips, and photos from the places we have explored and loved.
+For us, the joy of a holiday begins with the planning, as we have always preferred independent travel over resort-style vacations.
+Our journeys have taken us to some of the world’s most stunning destinations, where we have walked scenic trails, admired breathtaking landscapes, and encountered fascinating wildlife.

 We travelled to New Zealand many times and went on hiking trips.
 Milford Sound: after a spectacular drive through steep mountains, lakes, and beech forests, we enjoyed a stunning cruise.